gportay/dosh/README.md

 #### MAP DOT-FILES

-These following lines maps some useful *dot-files* to the container.
+These following lines map some useful *dot-files* to the container.

 	# Map some home dot-files
 	for vol in $HOME/.config $HOME/.local $HOME/.profile; do